nhsconnect/gpconnect/pages/accessrecord_documents/accessrecord_documents_development_documents_guidance.md

 ## Objective ##

 Enable health and care organisations to electronically search for and retrieve patient's clinical documents from their GP practice.
-Standardise the search and retrieval of clinical documents from the GP practices using GP Connect API Standards.
+Standardise the search and retrieval of clinical documents from the GP practices using GP Connect API standards.

 ## As is ##